dextr-cloud/dextr-docs/docs/_pages/Microsoft-Teams-Integration.md

-Go to API Permissions, click Add a permission, select Microsoft Graph, select Application, search for offline_access, Presence.Read.All, Presence.ReadWrite.All, User.ReadWrite.All and User.Read.All and add them to the App.
+Go to API Permissions, click Add a permission, select Microsoft Graph, select Application, search for offline_access, Presence.Read.All, Presence.ReadWrite.All and User.Read.All and add them to the App.
 Once added click Grant admin consent for CloudHesive.
 Once these two steps are completed, your API permissions screen should look like the following.